-On Sunday 13th May 2018 we are pleased to welcome the Revd.
-Andrew Ashdown and his wife, the Revd Victoria, to participate in the 10.30 am worship at St. Andrew’s Church Kyrenia.
+On Sunday 13th May 2018 we welcomed the Revd Andrew Ashdown and his wife, the Revd Victoria, to participate in the 10.30 am worship at St. Andrew’s Church Kyrenia.

-Following the service, there will be a “Bring and Share” lunch in the church hall where Andrew will speak of his fascinating experience in Syria and present us with the challenge of a perspective often quite at odds with mainstream media.
+Following the service, at which the Revd Victoria preached, Andrew spoke of his fascinating experience in Syria and presented us with the challenge of a perspective often quite at odds with mainstream media.

 “Signs of hope?
 Christian-Muslim relations in Syria.
 Historical and contemporary dynamics, in peace and conflict.”

-This talk will illustrate current realities in Syria through the lens of the life of faith communities in that country, both prior to and during the conflict.
+This talk illustrated current realities in Syria through the lens of the life of faith communities in that country, both prior to and during the conflict.